Notes- The factory system changes the way people live and work, introducing a variety

 • Growing population provides work force, market for factory goods

-• British industrial cities: London, Birmingham, Manchester, Liverpool
+• British industrial cities: London, Birmingham, Manchester, Liverpool - Living Conditions

 • Sickness widespread; epidemics, like cholera, sweep urban slums